mizhquiri/p8105_hw1_jsm2182/template.md

 nrow(penguins)
 ```

-The number of columns in *penguins* is 8.
-The number of rows is 344 (343
+The number of columns in **penguins** is 8 and the number of rows is
-observations).
+344.

 ``` r_penguins_flipper_mean
 pull(penguins)